 We believe in a society where every young person, no matter what their background or circumstance, can grow up to achieve anything they set their mind to.

 It is a tragedy that in 21st Century Britain, the wealth of a child’s parents and where they are born are still indicators of how well they will do at school.
+In addition, it's a scandal that Bournemouth is close to the bottom of the league when it comes to Social Mobility.

 Our vision for education is about more than just passing exams.